-If you’re looking for something a bit bigger and more powerful, the JBL Extreme is another good pick.
-With this unit you’ve got the option to build your own ecosystem with JBL Connect which will allow you to connect multiple JBL speakers together.
+Some units by JBL even give you the option to build your own ecosystem with JBL Connect which will allow you to connect multiple JBL speakers together.
 This system also allows up to three smartphones or tablets to control the system, meaning you can share DJ duties with friends and family.

 How to pair multiple Bluetooth speakers together

 For starters, there is one golden rule with pairing; you will almost exclusively need two speakers of the same model or brand.
 While I’ve seen hacks online for getting different speakers to work together, it depends on the speakers, the OS your phone, computer or tablet is using, and how much work you really want to put into this endeavour.
-(If you want to share you audio Bluetooth hacking genius, please post it in comments below, but for this article’s purposes, we’ll stick with what’s simple and straight forward.)
+(If you want to share your audio Bluetooth hacking genius, please post it in comments below, but for this article’s purposes, we’ll stick with what’s simple and straightforward.)

 For the most part, pairing Bluetooth speakers is simple;

 1. Turn the speakers on

 2. Locate and press a ‘pairing’ button somewhere on the device, and wait for it to connect to your phone.
 In some cases it’s necessary to go to your phone’s Bluetooth menu and manually make the connection.

-Some systems require you to connect via an app, but others, like JBL will emit an audible tone when two speakers are connected to your device or to each other.
-With the JBL Flip, for example you can pair them both at once, and don’t need to wait for each speaker to pair before starting with the other.
+Some systems require you to connect via an app, but others will emit an audible tone when two speakers are connected to your device or to each other.

 It’s also good to note that sometimes, with some brands, the pairing process needs to be repeated each time you use them, but since it’s as simple as pressing a button, it’s not a huge pain.